Motaz-Mukhtar/techOnline/.trae/rules/project_rules.md

 - The design must be like an e-commerce website, with a clean and modern look.

-- Add Loading animation when fetching data.
+- Don't forget to add the loading animation in every page you create and when fetching data from the backend.b

 # Back-End